Traditional fun and crafts at North East’s greatest museum

 Beamish is open daily from 10am to 5pm (last admission 3pm).
 Easter activities and the Great North Festival of Transport are included in admission to Beamish and are free to Unlimited Pass holders – pay once and come back free for a year, including daytime events.

-Mandy Watson is a freelance journalist and plantaholic with roots firmly planted in working-class NE England.
+Mandy Watson is a freelance journalist, specialist gardening copywriter and plantaholic with roots firmly planted in working-class NE England.
 MandyCanUDigIt grew from the tiny seed of a Twitter account into this rainforest of information.
-JPIMedia gardening columnist and Teesdale Mercury Magazine editor.
+Teesdale Mercury Magazine editor.
 Garden Media Guild and NUJ member.
 Mission statement: to make gardening more accessible to the often excluded - the less able, the hard-up or beginners.
-Advocate of gardening for better mental health.
+An advocate of gardening for better mental and physical health.